Flomp/vimu/content/docs/editor/overview.md

 The editor consists of four view panels by default.
 You can resize each panel by clicking the border between two panels and dragging your mouse.
 ### Node panel
 On the very left, you find the Node Panel.
 It will be your main workspace.
-Here you can add nodes and connect them to analyse the score in the way you want.
+Here you can add nodes and connect them to analyze the score in the way you want.
 ### Output panel
 In the middle, the Output Panel is located.
 The final result of the output node will be displayed here.
 It can either be a score or a plot.
 ### Plot panel